MuratBudun/NoSavePasswordInput/README.md

 **Available Events:**
 - `input` - Fired when the value changes
-- `enter` - Fired when Enter key is pressed (custom event with `detail.value`). **Note:** The form is automatically submitted after this event, mimicking native input behavior.
+- `enterkey` - Fired when Enter key is pressed (custom event with `detail.value`). **Note:** The form is automatically submitted after this event, mimicking native input behavior.
 - `change` - Fired when focus is lost and value has changed
 - `invalid` - Fired when validation fails
 - `focus` - Fired when input receives focus